DandDsRTT/rtt-library/tuning/graphing/README.md

 * contour-style topographic graphs for 3D
 * test failures automatically graph
 * opacity configuration
-* ability to explode out into a separate graph for each targeted interval
+* ability to explode out into a separate graph for each target interval